codeforsanjose/jail-stats-data/_docs/log_james.md

 ## Log

+### 2016.06.06 - Mon

+* Uploaded the files for the last 3 days.
+Had a power failure while on vacation, so we missed a few days.
+* Modified the command line options: removed the "-i" option (for immediate), and replaced with a "-m" run-mode option, which defaults to "immediate".
+To run in scheduled mode, must have "-m scheduled" in the command line.

 ### 2016.05.26 - Thu

 * Added filename filtering on archive and DB backup maintenance to prevent accidental deletion of files.